Forum Standing Meetings

 The Forum Secretariat houses a Smaller Islands States Unit who work ensure this Leaders decision is implemented.

-The next Smaller Islands States Leaders meeting is schedule to take place in Nauru on the 3rd of September 2018.
+The next Smaller Islands States Leaders meeting is schedule to take place in Tuvalu in 2019.

 Click here to contact the individual SIS and Pacific Regionalism Coordinators